Choosing a Parent Training Program

 Despite the dizzying number of parenting books out there, sometimes parents need more support and coaching than a manual can provide.
 In part that’s because some kids are just more prone to challenging behaviors, and tougher to manage, than others.

 Even the most charming of children can get out of control, with parents stuck in ineffectual ruts and the level of frustration and conflict mounting in the family.
-Sometimes, says Dr. Matthew Rouse, a clinical psychologist at the Child Mind Institute’s ADHD and Behavior Disorders Center, behavior problems are associated with ADHD and other developmental or emotional challenges.
+Sometimes, says Matthew Rouse, PhD, a clinical psychologist, behavior problems are associated with ADHD and other developmental or emotional challenges.

 Kids can be noncompliant, ignoring instructions (and even direct orders) no matter how many times they’re reminded.
 They can be impulsive, oblivious to warnings and the rules they’re breaking.
 They can be oppositional and may argue back regularly.
 They may melt down or tantrum when asked to do something they aren’t keen on doing.
 All of this hurts the parent-child relationship and adds to stress on both sides.

 But harried parents don’t have to go it alone.
 There are a number of evidence-based parent training programs that can help bolster the skills needed to manage children’s behavior calmly and improve the quality of family life.